nishedcob/nishedcob.github.io/index.md

  - PLA plastic
  - Kossel type printers

-### LANGUAGES
+### HUMAN LANGUAGES
-English (native speaker), Spanish (highly fluent)
+English (native speaker), Spanish (fluent)

-### ACTUAL PROJECTS
+### CURRENT PROJECTS
 **GitEDU/EduNube** - Engineering Thesis started in February of 2017.
 Software Integration Aplicacion with Institucional LMS, GitLab integration (as a persistent backend), Online Code Editing and Execution with Virtualization.
 Full details below...

 ### PROJECTS
 #### **GitEDU** — *Online IDE Service*
-Service with the purpose of allowing universities to be able to offer students a low cost, open source Linux based extensible IDE online.
+Service with the purpose of allowing universities to be able to offer students a low cost, open source Linux-based extensible IDE online.
 This is my engineering thesis along with some other services that add functionality as listed below.
 Currently Python 3, Shell Script and PostgreSQL are supported languages for execution in the Kubernetes/Docker backend (see EduNube project).
 Classic Username/Password in addition to LTI authentication (for direct integration with most LMS like Moodle, OpenEdX, etc) is supported.
 Front end uses Cloud9’s open source ACE editor and Twitter Bootstrap.
 Written in Python with the Django Framework.
 Code at: [GitLab](https://gitlab.com/nishedcob/GitEDU) [GitHub](https://github.com/nishedcob/GitEDU) (see GitEDU directory and gitedu branch, activate-ge.sh for VirtualEnv creation/pip install and activation)

 #### **EduNube** — *Code Execution Service*
 Service for receiving HTTP requests and executing the code in a secure virtualized environment (currently a Virtualized Kubernetes Cluster with Docker)  as part of the functionality offered in GitEDU service in my engineering thesis.
 JSON Web Tokens are used for API authentication.
 Written in Python with the Django Framework with a Shell Script Backend.
 Code at: [GitLab](https://gitlab.com/nishedcob/GitEDU) [GitHub](https://github.com/nishedcob/GitEDU) (see EduNube, Docker and Kubernetes directories and edunube branch, activate-en.sh for VirtualEnv creation/pip install and activation)